 From the end of the dock, you’ll likely also see huge tarpon swimming around and jumping out of the water.
 And maybe even some lobsters, stingrays, and nurse sharks too.
 This area is known as a marine life haven!

 The reserve allows hotel guests and visitors to admire these magical little sea creatures (for free!), while keeping the herd out of harm’s way; every year, millions of seahorses are removed from the oceans, dried, and used to make traditional medicines.

 10. Sample the Best Eats on the Island

 Indulging in a rich meal is one of the best things to do in Caye Caulker.
 You can’t go wrong with the mouthwatering BBQ, grilled right on the main drag.
 Grab a big plate of fresh lobster, snapper, or veggies and indulge right on the sand.

-- Vegan Kitchen: Street-food-loving veg-heads, rejoice!
+- Vegan Kitchen (temporarily closed): Street-food-loving veg-heads, rejoice!
 At Vegan Kitchen, you’ll find local Carib-style food with a vegan twist.
 I can attest to this sweet woman’s savory coconut curry, which I promptly took home and ate in the comfort of my bed.
 Some nights are just like that, am I right?

 - Chef Kareem’s Unbelizeable Lunch: You can find great (albeit pricey) lobster all over Caye Caulker.
 If you want some of the best, stop at Chef Kareem’s street food BBQ!
 In addition to the most delicious whole-grilled lobster on the island, think: jerk chicken, ribs, whole snapper… Prepared right in front of your eyes.